 As a pain-killing herb, Salvia divinorum is thought-provoking to say the least.
 It works as a ligand through the kappa-opioid receptors rather than the mu-opioid receptors to do miraculous things like the remyelination of the nerves.
 It can be used to treat neuropathic or rheumatic pain, but it isn’t addictive.
 While it treats nerve tissues directly, it also works indirectly to heal nervous system tissues by improving digestive system health.

-Salvia divinorum is particularly useful in treating pain that has been caused by emotional stress or dysphoria.
+Salvia divinorum is particularly useful in treating pain that has been caused by emotional stress or dysphoria, but it can also be used by some patients (or their family members) to overcome states of psychosis or dementia.
 Salvia divinorum has antidepressant qualities in addition to its ability to relieve pain and inflammation via its impact on the kappa opioid receptors.

-It’s important to note here once again that the kappa opioid receptors can either produce pain or get rid of it.
+It’s important to note here once again that the kappa opioid receptors produce pain when they are inactive and left “empty”.
 The psychoactive experience of taking a full-dose of Salvia divinorum often involves the experience of powerful forms of paradox that are relevant to the person taking the herb.
 As a patient passes through this experience of paradox from beginning to end they may at first experience dysphoria and a sense of strangeness followed by deep contemplation that can last for a couple of hours as the dysphoria releases, much the way an infection such as a cold or the flu might loosen its grip on the body over the course of time.
 After having a cold or the flu, we often feel a bit tired and contemplative for several days while our bodies complete the healing process to fully overcome the infection.
 Salvia divinorum may produce a detoxification reaction wherein negative emotional content and trauma is briefly amplified for eventual removal from the body.

 Salvia divinorum for Chemotherapy-Induced Neuropathic Pain